isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-White Mulberry.md

 <section>
 	<h4>Propagation:</h4>
-	<p>This tree can be grown  <a href="/page-index/horticulture-techniques/propagating-by-seeds/">via seed</a> but are usually propagated  <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">via woody cuttings</a> with rooting hormone.</p>
+	<p>This tree can be grown  <a href="/page-index/horticulture-techniques/propagating-by-seeds/">via seed</a> but are usually propagated  <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">via stem cuttings</a> rooted directly in soil.</p>
 	<br>
 </section>